LonghaoQian/px4_command/README.md

     Please ref to: https://github.com/mavlink/mavros

     If you has install the mavros package by source code.
-Plaese deleat it firstly.
+Plaese read it.

 2. Create a new ros space called "px4_ws" in your home folder